Nuitka/Nuitka/Developer_Manual.rst

   Lambdas have defaults too, so it's not always a statement, but has to happen inside an expression.

-* Try/except/else should be reformulated to use indicator tmp variable

-  Much like "else" branches of loops, an indicator variable could be used to indicate the entry into one if the exception handlers.
-That would expose it better to optimizations and simplify their handling.

 .. raw:: pdf